TimSimpson/meowmx/README.md

 There's also the notion of aggregates, which are basically objects that can be constructed by reading a set of events.
 In my experience that kind of "helper" code is extremely easy to write but obscures the basic utility of event sourcing libraries like this one.
 The right way to construct it is also fairly opinionated.
 So for now this project has no "aggregate" code.

+## Notes on SqlAlchemy

+This code assumes Postgres via SqlAlchemy.

+The code also has nerfed support for other databases with SqlAlchemy, but this is just useful for testing (for example: if an app uses sqlalchemy with Postgres in production but supports using Sqlite for automated tests).

 ## Usage

-This code assumes Postgres via SqlAlchemy.

 Import the `meowmx` package and create a client.